Build a 2log Switch

 Danger!

 If your device connects to mains electricity (AC power) there is danger of electrocution if not installed properly.
 If you don’t know how to install it, please call an electrician (Beware: certain countries prohibit installation without a licensed electrician present).
 Remember: SAFETY FIRST.
 It is not worth the risk to yourself, your family and your home if you don’t know exactly what you are doing.
-Never tinker or try to flash a device using the serial programming interface while it is connected to MAINS ELECTRICITY (AC power).Supported smart sockets
+Never tinker or try to flash a device using the serial programming interface while it is connected to MAINS ELECTRICITY (AC power).Flashing the Firmware

 To flash a Shelly Plug S socket you have to do the following steps: